Skip to main content

 How Do Regulatory Bodies Assess HPG Axis Modulation?

 Hormonal therapies frequently target components of the hypothalamic-pituitary-gonadal (HPG) axis, a central neuroendocrine system that governs reproductive and metabolic functions.
-For instance, (TRT) directly introduces exogenous testosterone, which then exerts negative feedback on the hypothalamus and pituitary gland, suppressing the release of gonadotropin-releasing hormone (GnRH), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
+For instance, testosterone replacement therapy (TRT) directly introduces exogenous testosterone, which then exerts negative feedback on the hypothalamus and pituitary gland, suppressing the release of gonadotropin-releasing hormone (GnRH), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
 Regulatory agencies meticulously evaluate the comprehensive impact of such interventions.

 • Gonadal Function ∞ For men, this involves evaluating testicular size and spermatogenesis, particularly when considering long-term TRT.
 For women, ovarian function and menstrual regularity are closely monitored.